gpuweb/WSL/Spec/source/index.rst

 Other
 """""

-TODO: return reduce, and effectful expr.
+.. todo:: Return reduce, and effectful expr.

 Execution of expressions
 ------------------------